claununez/biosurvey/cran-comments.md

 the following changes:

 * Changed the way projections are assigned to grid in base_PAM and other spatial objects.
-All projections will that of the region of interest in master objects.
+All projections will use that of the region of interest in master objects.
+These changes will solved ERRORS detected in Solaris.

 ## Test environments
 * local windows 10 R-release